exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![image-20211122114520362](user_guide.assets/image-20211122114520362.png)

 ###### Configuring the connector

 You can further configure the connector via the edit icon:

 ![image-20211122115800918](user_guide.assets/image-20211122115800918.png)

 Here you can:

 - Enable HTTPS (it uses HTTP by default).
-- Connect via on-premises data gateway.

 ![image-20211122114543409](user_guide.assets/image-20211122114543409.png)

+Important: Enabling "Connect via on-premises data gateway" is currently NOT supported.
+A separate connector and instructions will be delivered on a later date.

 ### Making a connection using the connector